activecm/rita-legacy/Readme.md

 * `sudo ./install.sh --disable-bro --disable-mongo` will install RITA only, without Bro/Zeek or MongoDB.
 You may also use these flags individually.
   * If you choose not to install Bro/Zeek you will need to [provide your own logs](#obtaining-data-generating-brozeek-logs).
   * If you choose not to install MongoDB you will need to configure RITA to [use your existing MongoDB server](docs/Mongo%20Configuration.md).

-\* Please see the [Security Onion RITA wiki page](https://securityonion.net/docs/RITA) for further information pertaining to using RITA on Security Onion.

 ### Docker Install